 Background

-Governments use tax expenditures (TEs) – also called tax breaks, tax reliefs or tax subsidies – to pursue a variety of policy goals.
+Governments use tax expenditures (TEs) – also called tax breaks, tax exemptions, or tax subsidies – to pursue a variety of policy goals.
 TEs are deviations from the benchmark or standard tax system that provide preferential tax treatment to individuals or businesses.
 They can trigger substantial tax revenue losses.
 According to the Global Tax Expenditures Database (GTED), the global average of revenue forgone due to TEs among the 106 countries that publish such data is 3.8 percent of GDP and 23.0 percent of tax revenue over the 1990-2021 period.
 In some countries, such as Czechia, Finland, Jordan and the Netherlands, revenue forgone from TEs can amount to 10 percent of GDP or more.